 Research by IDC estimates that salespeople spend 7 hours or more per week — nearly one whole day — searching for information to prepare for sales calls.
 Despite this time spent, IDC also found that one in three sales are estimated to be lost as a result of poor sales preparation.

 Companies can address this challenge by making it easier for sales reps to always have instant access to the information they need.
-Online video platforms like Panopto allows reps to search inside a “Enterprise YouTube” of sales readiness videos for any word spoken or displayed within any video so that your reps can find just the right piece of information on your product, company, and industry to present to a prospect.
+Online video platforms like Panopto allows reps to search inside a secure video library of sales readiness videos for any word spoken or displayed within any video so that your reps can find just the right piece of information on your product, company, and industry to present to a prospect.

 Video helps organizations decrease these costs by giving employees access to an anytime, anywhere training resource.
-Training can be performed remotely, enabling companies to decrease the amount of resources devoted to in-person training.
-By substituting video for in-class training and smaller events, Microsoft was able to reduce the costs for classroom training from approximately $320 per hour per participant to just $17 per person.
+Training can be performed remotely, enabling companies to decrease the number of resources devoted to in-person training.
+By substituting video-based learning for in-class training and smaller events, Microsoft was able to reduce the costs for classroom training from approximately $320 per hour per participant to just $17 per person.

 At the same time, video analytics can provide valuable insight into prospect activity, including: